Laurence Hopkins

 P&C doesn't show up one function at a time.
 It shows up alongside people at every stage of their career with you.
 Hover or tap a stage to see how AI is reshaping it, and how it connects to the rest of the function.

-We get together on even months, starting February.
-Each meet-up is hosted by a different member: usually at their office or a venue nearby.
+We get together in Auckland on even months, starting February.
+Each meet-up is hosted by a different member — usually at their office or a venue nearby.
 The host brings in a speaker or two from their network.
+As the community grows, we'll add meet-ups in other NZ centres.

 Hands-on where it makes sense.
 Questions-first always.
 No panels.
 No pitches.
 Come when you can, skip when you can't.